petru-braha/RR-application/docs/brainstorm.md

 0. login logout and register
 0. random generator of xml files

+### terminology

+- set == encode == encrypt
+- get == decode == decrpyt

 ### disconnection

 - if clients disconnect during operation => server warning
 - same for server shutdown => close clients with appropriate message

+### data encoding

+- xml data should be minimal and understandable for developers
+    - developers should be able to encode correctly the data
+    - it is not that relevant to be as minimal as possible since parsing the file returns char*
+- server data should be minimal and its decoding should be understandable for developers
+    - this should be as minimal as possible => gurantee speed
+- data received by client should be minimal and its decoding should be understandable by anyone
+    - still minimal as possible
+    - the client application will decrypt the data in the most clever way possible

+- itinerary is a singleton
+- multiple routes can have the same itinerary
+- 820 total possible itineraries
+- 1440 total possible times
+- status will be encoded in departure location in the following way
+- 57600 - 1440 * 41
+- (57600, 65536)

+4294967295
+11111111

 ### command encoding